Sum of squares generalizations for conic sets: Numerical example

 For $p=2$ and $d = 2 d_r$, the difference in objective values between $\Kwsosso$ and alternative formulations is less than $1\%$ across all converged instances.
 For $p=2$ and $d = d_r$, the difference in the objective values is around $10$--$43\%$ across converged instances.
-However, the solving times for $\Kwsosso$ with $d = 2 d_r$ are sometimes faster than the solving times of alternative formulations with $d = d_r$ and equal values of $n$, $m$, and $d_r$.
+However, the solve times for $\Kwsosso$ with $d = 2 d_r$ are sometimes faster than the solve times of alternative formulations with $d = d_r$ and equal values of $n$, $m$, and $d_r$.
 This suggests that it may be beneficial to use $\Kwsosso$ in place of SOS formulations, but with higher maximum degree in the $\Kwsosso$ cone.
-The solving times using $\Kwsospsd$ are slightly faster than the solving times using $\Kwsos$.
+The solve times using $\Kwsospsd$ are slightly faster than the solve times using $\Kwsos$.
 For the case where $p=1$, the $\Kwsoslo$ formulation is faster than the $\Kwsos$ formulation, particularly for larger values of $m$.
 We also observe that the number of iterations the algorithm takes for $\Kwsosso$ compared to alternative formulations varies, but larger for $\Kwsoslo$ compared to the alternative SOS formulation.